 - Adult education programs

-Private contractors contracting with educational institutions must also be compliant ADA Title II when providing services or products funded by or on behalf of these entities.
+Private contractors working with educational institutions must also be compliant with ADA Title II when providing services or products funded by or on behalf of these entities.

 For example, if a non-profit or company is providing virtual classes for part of a public school’s class curriculum, that organization must provide an accessible learning environment.